-Aeromagnetic coverage is available for most of the Yukon (Fig. 3).
+Aeromagnetic coverage is available for most of the Yukon (Fig. 3; Lowe et al., 1999).
 There is little or no geophysical coverage for NTS 106C, 106D, 106E and 106F in northeast Yukon.
 Most flight lines in the southern Yukon are at 0.8-km spacing.
-Flight lines in the north Yukon (north of ~65°) are at 2-km spacing.
+Flight lines in the north Yukon (north of ~65° latitude) are at 2-km spacing.
 Digital data was captured by digitizing contoured analog data, because most surveys are 1950-1960 vintage.
-Coloured maps illustrating the variations in the aeromagnetic total residual field were provided for each of the assessments.
+Coloured maps illustrating the variations in the aeromagnetic total residual field were provided for each of the assessments (Lowe et al., 1999).

-Mineral occurrences from the Yukon MINFILE database (anomalies, showings and deposits) were plotted on geological and geochemical maps to highlight areas of known mineralization and past exploration activity.
-Summaries and original descriptions of the mineral occurrences in each assessment area, which include deposit type, status, commodities, work history, and geological description, were provided as supplements to the geology and geochemistry maps.
+Mineral occurrences from the Yukon MINFILE database (anomalies, showings and deposits; Deklerk, 2002) were plotted on geological and geochemical maps to highlight areas of known mineralization and past exploration activity.
+Summaries and original descriptions of the mineral occurrences in each assessment area, which include deposit type, status, commodities, work history, and geological description, were provided to the estimators as supplements to the geology and geochemistry maps.